HumayunK01/CodeRedProject/MIGRATION_VERIFICATION.md

 ## 🎉 Migration Status: **SUCCESSFUL**

-The BioSentinel frontend has been successfully migrated to a monorepo structure.
+The OutbreakLens frontend has been successfully migrated to a monorepo structure.
 All components are working correctly.

 ## 📁 Current Structure